 This site has its origins in a culture blog I launched in 2005 during the golden age of MySpace.
-After building a community of a dozen contributing writers, I handed off that blog to a talented writer/researcher in 2013.
-After a couple years wandering in the bloggy wilderness, I reacquired the culture blog in 2015.
-I then killed off the blog in 2016.
-Then in 2018, I started from scratch with A Self Observed, the site you see here.
+After building a community of a dozen contributing writers, in handed off that blog to a talented writer/researcher in 2013 and took a sabbatical from blogging.
+After a couple of years wandering in the wilderness, I reacquired the culture blog, only to kill it off a year later.
+In 2018, I started from scratch with a new concept I called A Self Observed.

 Most of you could care less about how this site came to be, but for the few like me who find origin stories fascinating, here’s the background: